Wildvoyager

 The stunning Lake Baikal in Southern Siberia

 Since it does not cover Mongolia or China, this route only offers Siberian landscapes, unlike the other two rail lines.
-However, its desirable location makes it interesting as you can change trains at Vladivostok and head to Beijing or Japan which is just a ferry ride away.
+However, its desirable location makes it interesting, as you can change trains at Vladivostok and head to Beijing or Japan, which are just a ferry ride away.

-Connecting Moscow to the far east, the Moscow-Vladivostok route offers awe-inspiring landscapes in between the journey.
-Starting at the bustling city of Moscow, you can witness cities like the picturesque Kazan, Novosibirsk, and the traditional Vladivostok along the way.
-The most famous attraction is Lake Baikal, the oldest yet largest freshwater lake on Earth.
+Connecting Moscow to the far east, the Moscow-Vladivostok route offers awe-inspiring landscapes in between the journeys Starting in the bustling city of Moscow, you can witness cities like the picturesque Kazan, Novosibirsk, and the traditional Vladivostok along the way.
+The most famous attraction is Lake Baikal, the oldest and largest freshwater lake on Earth.
 It is one of the most highly anticipated spots on the rail journey.

 Trans-Mongolian

-The Trans-Mongolian is the shortest out of the three Trans-Siberian routes.
-Covering 7,621 km or 4,735 miles, it runs from Moscow and ends in Beijing.
+The Trans-Mongolian is the shortest of the three Trans-Siberian routes.
+Covering 7,621 km (4,735 miles), it runs from Moscow and ends in Beijing.

 During the journey, the train makes its way across Mongolia, crossing three countries.
-It follows the Trans Mongolian route till Ulan-Ude till the course splits off and travels the Trans-Mongolian line.
+It follows the Trans-Mongolian route to Ulan-Ude, where the course splits off and travels the Trans-Mongolian line.
 This means your train journey starts from Moscow to Ulaanbaatar and then continues from Ulaanbaatar to Beijing.

 A train passes through beautiful Mongolian landscapes